 Press

-Scroll down for links to print, radio, and television interviews, on-line features, podcasts, and high-resolution cover images.
+Scroll down for links to radio and television interviews, print and on-line features, and podcasts.
 A separate page contains links to reviews.
 For foreign and film rights inquiries, contact Deborah Schneider, Gelfman Schneider/ICM, Tel: (212) 245-1993.
 Click here to email Deborah.
 The author welcomes direct press inquiries.

 INTERVIEWS